 My very first trip to Oregon was Thanksgiving weekend 2005.
-Sean and I were looking at a potential relocation to Oregon and thought we should probably visit the place first to see if we even liked it.
+My husband and I were looking at a potential relocation to Oregon and thought we should probably visit the place first to see if we even liked it.
 We spent the weekend exploring Portland’s restaurants, neighborhoods, and scenery, and decided to drive out to the wineries on one of the days.

 Now, anybody who knows anything about wineries here in Oregon knows that Thanksgiving weekend is one of the two biggest and craziest wine weekends of the year (followed closely by Memorial Day weekend), with nearly every tasting room in the state offering specials, events, parties, etc. It’s cray cray.
 We were just naive tourists that had no idea that this was a special weekend.
 We just thought, wow, these people know how to party.
 Is every weekend this busy?